Exconvinced/tensorflow-keras-experiment/README.md

 ```
 This configuration yields `loss: 0.1345` and `accuracy: 0.9767`.
 Here, each epoch finishes in 13 seconds.
 This may be improved if we run the program on the GPU.

+### Conclusion

+There is a trade-off between accuracy, loss, and compute times.
+The more we pursue better accuracy and loss, the more complexity of computations will increase.
+If access to good hardware is not an issue, one could make use of Nvidia GPUs.
+Consumer-grade GPUs nowadays are capable of training models suitable for Stable Diffusion in an hour.
+Anything simpler than that such as this traffic sign recognition project is highly feasible.

 ### Experiment data
 | test | epochs | test_size | conv_layers | pool_layers | dense_layers | filters | kernel_size | pool_size | dense_units | dropout_rate | ave_epoch_duration | loss   | accuracy |
 |------|--------|-----------|-------------|-------------|--------------|---------|-------------|-----------|-------------|--------------|--------------------|--------|----------|